 - 1. To insure optimum utilization of urban and urbanizable lands and to provide for an orderly and efficient transition from rural to urban land use. - 2.
-To encourage developments in this area to relieve the need for development in other areas. - To locate public and private developments so that they do not tend to attract residential development to locations outside of the designated area. - 4.
+To encourage developments in this area to relieve the need for development in other areas. - 3.
+To locate public and private developments so that they do not tend to attract residential development to locations outside of the designated area. - 4.
 To avoid the extension of urban services, particularly water and sewer systems, into outlying sparsely settled areas (minimum lot sizes of 20,000 square feet or greater).

-Southwest Coastal CAC Goal: To maintain the low density, residential character of Arch Cape.
+SOUTHWEST COASTAL CAC GOAL: To maintain the low density, residential character of Arch Cape.

-- 1. The standard building site in the Rural Service Area shall be at least 7,500 square feet, unless smaller lots existed in single or contiguous ownership prior to the adoption of the Community Plan.
-Those persons who have paid or been assessed as of January 1, 1976 for two sewer connection fees with a parcel of 10,000 square feet or more would be allowed to divide their parcel in two. - 2.
-In areas of steep slopes lot sizes shall be increased to account for these factors. - 3.
-The designated Rural Service Area shall be limited to a land area capable of being serviced by community water, sewer, and fire protection systems based on a reasonable projection of growth. - 4.
-The Zoning and Subdivision Ordinances shall be used in establishing development standards as they relate to the Rural Service Area.
-Emphasis shall be on maintaining natural vegetation and terrain when siting development, and fitting structures into the landscape rather than allowing them to dominate.
+The standard building site in the RURAL SERVICE AREA shall be at least 7,500 square feet, unless smaller lots existed in single or contiguous ownership prior to the adoption of the Community Plan.
+Those persons who have paid or been assessed as of January 1, 1976 for two sewer connection fees with a parcel of 10,000 square feet or more would be allowed to divide their parcel in two.

+- In areas of steep slopes lot sizes shall be increased to account for these factors. - 3.
+The designated RURAL SERVICE AREA shall be limited to a land area capable of being serviced by community water, sewer, and fire protection systems based on a reasonable projection of growth. - 4.
+The Zoning and Subdivision Ordinances shall be used in establishing development standards as they relate to the RURAL SERVICE AREA.
+Emphasis shall be on maintaining natural vegetation and terrain when siting development, and fitting structures into the landscape rather than allowing them to dominate. - 5.
+Commercial development shall be restricted to the existing commercial area and shall be limited to neighborhood commercial uses such as a grocery store, a gas station, a community motel with a minimum land area of 2500 square feet per unit, and other small-scale, locally-oriented businesses.